 So long as you're somewhere you can get a workable 4G (or better) signal from Vodafone, you have a range of options for receiving Vodafone mobile broadband.
 Visit Vodafone's mobile broadband page for more information on the types available and which will most likely suit your needs.

 Yes.
-All four of the UK's mobile network providers now offer at least one unlimited data mobile broadband package, though they are still at this present time relatively expensive.
+All four of the UK's mobile network providers now offer at least one unlimited data mobile broadband package, and they are getting cheaper and more ubiquitous all the time.

-In Ookla's most recent study, Vodafone came in with the second-fastest average 4G download speeds, at 33.32Mbps.
-EE is currently the fastest, with an average 4G download speed of 42.91Mbps.
+In Opensignal’s 2021 study, Vodafone came in with the second-fastest average 4G download speeds, at 21Mbps.
+EE is currently the fastest, with an average 4G download speed of 39Mbps.

-Vodafone came in slowest of the three network providers offering 5G at the time of the last Ookla speed study, with an average 5G download speed of 140.15Mbps.
-The fastest was EE with an average 5G download speed of 205.02Mbps.
+Vodafone came in slowest of the four network providers for 5G in the 2021 Opensignal speed study, with an average 5G download speed of 103.1Mbps.
+The fastest was EE with an average 5G download speed of 140Mbps.